 Starting in 2024, the Argentine peso lost 54% of its value compared to the US Dollar.
 Prices in restaurants, etc shot up quickly in local currency, and for many things like services or gasoline, the price hikes were even higher than the currency drop.

-And let’s not forget the most important thing that affects tourists in Argentina: the famous Dollar Blue or Tourist Exchange Rate when using credit cards.
+And let’s not forget the most important thing that affects tourists in Argentina: the famous Dollar Blue or the exchange rate you receive when using credit cards.
 Before the currency devaluation, tourists could make up to a 50% profit on their travels.
 Now, the gap between the official exchange rate and the Dollar Blue/Tourist Exchange rate has narrowed to 10%.

 Is Argentina expensive to travel right now?

-Skipping Argentina means missing out on a stunningly beautiful country rich in culture, activities, and delicious food.
+Skipping Argentina still means missing out on a beautiful country full of culture, activities, and great food.

 Read more: the currency in Argentina (exchange rates, how to get the best rate,…)